vdafeider/data_analysis_social_media_vs_mental_health/README.md

     "Sleep_Quality(1-10)": 6
 }])
 ```
-Re-run the prediction cells to generate a new probability cloud.
+Re-run (shift+ENTER) the prediction cells to generate a new probability cloud.

 ---